 This course is intended for individuals with limited prior knowledge of electrical/electronic engineering.

-A couple of days before the course begins, you'll have the chance to familiarise yourself with the course environment
+We aim to open the online learning course website a couple of days before the course begins so you'll have the chance to familiarise yourself with the course environment.

 - Unit 1.
 Electronic Systems: Introduction to the idea of signals represented by voltages; wires used to transfer signals/voltage from one place/box/component to another; boxes/components manipulating voltages (e.g. amplifying them).